 عنوان مقاله [English]

-Estimation (correction) of origin-destination (OD) matrix using traffic counts data is an inexpensive approach to predict travel demand in a transportation network.
-The general formulation of this problem is a two-level optimization program that solves the matrix estimation problem at the upper level and the traffic assignment problem at the lower level.
+Estimation (correction) of origin-destination (OD) matrix based on traffic counts data is an inexpensive approach to predicting travel demand in transportation networks.
+The general formulation of this problem is a bi-level optimization program in which the matrix estimation is solved at the upper level, and the traffic assignment is solved at the lower level.
 In congested networks, deterministic user equilibrium (UE) assignment is often used at the lower level.
-The deterministic approach assumes an identical user perception of network travel times that is not true in reality.
-This research developed the OD matrix estimation problem (ODMEP) under the stochastic user equilibrium (SUE) condition.
-In this regard, the SUE assignment with the multinomial logit (MNL) route choice model was applied.
-MNL is a traditional discrete choice model with a straightforward closed-form choice probability.
-Also, Spiess’s gradient-based approach, which is efficient in large-scale networks, was used at the upper level.
-Spiess’s OD estimation model under UE and SUE constraints was implemented on the large-scale Tehran network under different user perception variance represented by the scale parameter in the MNL formula.
-For comparing the results of the two models (ODMEP with UE/SUE assignment), two scenarios were adopted to generate the initial OD matrix.
-Furthermore, in each scenario, the scale parameter (θ) with different values was evaluated.
-Results showed that ODMEP with SUE constraint had better performance in producing link volumes near observed traffic counts than UE-constrained ODMEP.
-Besides, individual OD demands resulting from the SUE-based model were better fitted with the real OD matrix elements than the UE-based one.
-However, by increasing the scale parameter θ (decreasing the variance of users’ perception of network travel times), the results of the two methods approach each other.
-Therefore, if the scale parameter value is known, the SUE-based model would be more accurate and preferable than the UE-based model for low-value scale parameter conditions.
-In the Tehran network, the SUE-based model can decrease the RMSE of estimated matrix elements more than 10 percent relative to the UE-based model when the scale parameter is less than 0.5.
+Deterministic approaches assume that all users perceive network travel times the same way, which is not the case in reality.
+In contrast, stochastic methods allow for different user perceptions.
+This research develops the OD matrix estimation problem (ODMEP) under the stochastic user equilibrium (SUE) constraint.
+The SUE assignment with the multinomial logit (MNL) route choice model is applied at the lower level.
+The MNL model is a well-known discrete choice model with a straightforward, closed-form choice probability.
+Spiess gradient-based approach is used at the upper level, which is efficient in large-scale networks.
+The Spiess OD estimation models with UE/SUE constraints are implemented on the large-scale Tehran network under different user perception variances represented by the scale parameter (θ) in the MNL formula.
+Two scenarios are adapted to create the initial OD matrix to compare the results of the two models (ODMEP with UE/SUE assignment).
+Results show that ODMEP with SUE constraint outperforms ODMEP with UE constraint in producing link volumes close to observed traffic counts.
+Furthermore, the OD matrix resulting from the SUE-based model is better fitted to the real OD matrix than the UE-based model.
+However, the two methods' results converge when the scale parameter increases (i.e., variance in users' perceptions of network travel times decreases).
+In the Tehran network, the SUE-based model reduces the ratio of RMSE of the OD matrix to real demand more than 10 percent (more than 20 percent in some cases) compared to the UE-based model when the scale parameter is less than 0.5.